 Graduate Student Housing

-This page is dedicated to information regarding on- and off-campus housing options for Graduate AS&E students of Tufts University.
-Students from the Fletcher school or Health Science schools may visit the housing pages for their particular school for on-campus housing options.
-Students in other Health Sciences schools should contact that school for more information about on-campus housing availability.
+This page is dedicated to information regarding on- and off-campus housing options for Graduate AS&E and Fletcher School students.
+Students in Health Sciences schools should contact that school for more information about on-campus housing availability.
 All graduate students are welcome to visit our off-campus housing page for more information on resources offered by the University and our department.